jdeschat/ecommerce-back-end/README.md

 To install this application, clone the code into your terminal for the respective repository.
 Then, install npm by entering the command ```npm init```  into the terminal.
 Finally, the program can then be run by entering Get, Post, Put, and Delete requests in Insomnia.

+To launch the MySQL command-line client, enter the flowing command in a Command Prompt window: ```mysql -u root -p ```.
+The ```-p```option is needed only if a root password is defined for MySQL.
+Enter the password when prompted.

 ## Usage
 1. Install npm: npm init -y
 2. In the terminal, type ```npm start``` to start the program.
-2. Open Insomnia and enter Get, Post, Put, and Delete requests.
+3. Open Insomnia and enter Get, Post, Put, and Delete requests.
+4. Use MySQL to check table statuses (if preferred).

 ## Contributors
 To contribute to Professional-README-generator, clone this repo locally and commit your code on a separate branch.